 The first requirement when it comes to positive mental health is for schools to ensure that conversations around mental health are normalized and that it isn’t seen as a taboo subject.
 It is when essential life skills are integrated into the curriculum, that students really absorb the learning as an essential aspect of everyday life.
 This way students not only understand its importance but also realize that they are not alone in the journey.

-At Pragyanam, we follow a life skills-based curriculum that focuses on essential skills as laid down by the World Health Organisation.
+At Pragyanam, we follow a life skills-based curriculum that focuses on essential skills as laid down by the World Health Organization.
 These are skills that are needed to lead a happy and satisfied life.
 Various activities at school are aimed to nurture these life skills and to raise students with a sense of self-worth as also empathy towards others.

 Here’s to raising an empathetic & resilient generation that is in touch with their emotions & is equipped to handle this VUCA world!

-May 2024
+November 2024

 M T W T F S S